Raghav893/LinuxLearn/README.md

 - launch an ec2 instance
 - select OS as any linux os you like
 - connect your git bash using ssh
+- Note Terminate the Ec2 instance after using it